 You’d call in a handyman when the work is relatively discrete, low-risk, and doesn’t require a full-scale permit or licensed specialist (e.g. major electrical or structural work).
 In properties with frequent tenant turnover or many small issues, having a handyman reduces delays and tenant dissatisfaction.Home Repair (Residential Maintenance)

 Regular maintenance of an Erie home can preserve its market value, improve energy efficiency, and prevent costly repairs down the line.
-Independence Home Loans LLC+1
+Here is some more good information on the Benefits of Home Maintenance.

 Commercial properties in Erie—office buildings, retail centers, industrial facilities, mixed-use developments—carry more complex requirements than residential properties.
 The scale, density, and usage demands make maintenance both more technically demanding and more continuous.